Coalessence/PvPScreenBot/README.md

 PvPScreenBot 🎮🤖
 Overview

 PvPScreenBot is a Python-based automation tool, running inside Docker, designed for real-time PvP screen extraction and processing.
-Ideal for Twitch streaming, game review automation, or PvP data analysis, it captures screen elements and processes them for downstream usage.
+Ideal for  game review automation and PvP data analysis, it captures screen elements and processes them for downstream usage.
 Features

     Screen capture & analysis: Extracts relevant screen regions using image processing.